Hue Abandoned Water Park: Everything You Need to Know

-I have a thing for quirky travel destinations so when I found out that Hue was home to a creepy abandoned water park, I just had to go.
+I have a thing for quirky travel destinations so when I found out about the creepy Hue abandoned water park, I just had to go.
 The water park opened in 2004 and was operational for a few years before mysteriously shutting down, despite the fact that it cost millions to develop.
 It’s sat dormant ever since.

 The Hue abandoned water park is located at Thuy Tien Lake, about a 20-minute drive from the center of Hue.
 Over the past few years, it’s definitely become one of the top Instagram spots for tourists.
 I was surprised to find a dozen or so people there snapping selfies.
 Despite not having the place all to myself, I loved it.